Heat and work along individual trajectories of a quantum bit: Supplemental Material

-\textbf{Feedback}---In this section, we analyze in detail the feedback protocol used in the experiment and compare it with optimal feedback protocols in the presence of finite efficiency and feedback loop delay.
+In this section, we analyze in detail the feedback protocol used in the experiment and compare it with optimal feedback protocols in the presence of finite efficiency and feedback loop delay.

-If $\eta=1$ the state of the system is pure at any time, and is described by a vector on the surface of the Bloch sphere.
-An ideal feedback loop would then exactly and immediately compensate for the heat exchanged with the environment resulting in completely unitary evolution of the state. \addkm{This is not possible at finite inefficiency, where the evolution of the system is no longer constrained to the surface of the Bloch sphere.
-Since the evolution due to the feedback protocol is unitary, it preserves the length of the Bloch vector, and cannot restore unitary evolution once purity has been lost. } Therefore, it is impossible to exactly compensate for the exchanged heat with a unitary operation.
+\kwm{If $\eta=1$ and given a pure initial state, the state of the system is pure at all times, and is described by a vector on the surface of the Bloch sphere.
+An ideal feedback loop would then exactly and immediately compensate for the heat exchanged with the environment resulting in completely unitary evolution of the state.
+This is not possible at finite inefficiency, where the evolution of the system is no longer constrained to the surface of the Bloch sphere.
+Since the evolution due to the feedback protocol is unitary, it preserves the length of the Bloch vector, and cannot maintain pure} evolution once purity has been lost.
+Therefore, it is impossible to exactly compensate for the exchanged heat with a unitary operation.